 Madge and Edgar Syers

-Following her iconic first visit to the 1902 World Figure Skating Championships in London, the International Skating Union was prompted to discuss and debate the topic of women competing against men at their 1903 ISU Congress.
+Following her iconic first visit to the 1902 World Figure Skating Championships in London, the ISU was prompted to discuss and debate the topic of women competing against men at their 1903 Congress.
 The main concerns were that a woman wearing a dress as opposed to pants prevented the judges from seeing the feet, that a judge might judge or favour a woman he was involved with romantically and "it is difficult to compare women with men".
-In a vote of 6-3 (all men, of course), the ISU Congress voted in favour of barring women from competition completely.
+In a vote of six to three (all men, of course), the ISU Congress voted in favour of barring women from competition completely.

-Madge competed elsewhere, winning the 1903 British Figure Skating Championships title against a mixed field.
+Madge competed elsewhere, winning the 1903 Swedish Challenge Cup against a mixed field.
 She won again the next year, beating her husband and coach Edgar.
 She also entered the 1904 European Championships, but was forced to withdraw following the compulsory figures due to injury.
-Long story short, Madge Syers wasn't going anywhere.
+Long story short, Madge wasn't going anywhere.

-The topic of women in competition was revisited in 1905, and with the lobbying of Great Britain's National Skating Association things went differently this time.
-A separate event was created known as "the Ladies' Championship of the ISU" rather than a World Championship and was held at a different date and location from the men's World Championship.
-Who else but Madge Syers won the first and second ladies titles, finishing first in Davos in 1906 and Vienna and 1907.
+The topic of women in competition was revisited in 1905, and with the lobbying of the National Skating Association things went differently this time.
+A separate event was created known as "the Ladies' Championship of the ISU" and was held at a different date and location from the men's World Championship.
+Who else but Madge won the first and second ladies titles, finishing first in Davos in 1906 and Vienna and 1907.
+These events would later be recognized as World Championships.

 The very first time figure skating was contested at the (Summer) Olympics, Madge was ready and raring to go.
 The figure skating events were held in London in October 1908 at the Princes Club.
 She both the compulsory figures and free skating with first place ordinals in both segments from all five judges and became the first Olympic ladies champion.
 Official reports described her as "in a class all by herself" and as having "excelled in rhythm and time-keeping, and her dance steps, pirouettes" and also stating that "the wonderful accuracy of her figures, combined with perfect carriage and movement, was the chief feature of the morning's skating."
 Remarkably, her very well received skating in the singles event was coupled by a bronze medal in pairs skating with her husband Edgar.